Updated 02.12.20 22:20

 Where it is not possible for your child to use any of these ways to travel to school, many schools will have staggered their start and finish times so that the build-up of pupils on public transport during peak times can be reduced.
 Your child’s school will let you know of any relevant changes.

 Face coverings are required at all times on public transport except for children under the age of 11.
-All schools will also have a process for removing face coverings when pupils and staff who use them arrive at school.

 - Face coverings